After the rebellion, how well will Putin carry on his rule?

 Most experts agree that the affair has revealed the flaws in Mr. Putin’s system of power, which relies on being the supreme mediator among elite factions, interest groups, and personalities.

 In the early stages of the war, the Kremlin wanted to fight a “special military operation” using mercenary forces, separatist militias, and units of contract soldiers, with minimal commitment of regular Russian forces.
-So Mr. Putin allowed Mr. Prigozhin to build his powerful private Wagner army and criticize official military leaders.
+So Mr. Putin allowed Mr. Prigozhin to build his powerful, private Wagner army and criticize official military leaders.

 But after military setbacks last autumn forced the Kremlin to declare a mobilization of reserves, the Wagner forces became redundant.
-Last month, Mr. Putin decreed that they be incorporated into the regular Russian Army.
+Last month, Mr. Putin decreed that they be incorporated into the regular Russian army.
 He probably underestimated Mr. Prigozhin’s angry potential to defy that order.

 “People have a right to ask how Putin allowed this situation to develop.
-Where was the commander-in-chief when Prigozhin was openly claiming the leaders of the army are incompetent, that the war is senseless, that Russia is losing?” says Mr. Strokan.
-“Another good question is how did a private army perform so much better on the battlefield than Russia’s regular forces?
-A lot of people say Putin might use this situation to shuffle his top military leaders, and tighten the screws in general.
+Where was the commander in chief when Prigozhin was openly claiming the leaders of the army are incompetent, that the war is senseless, that Russia is losing?” says Mr. Strokan.
+“Another good question is, how did a private army perform so much better on the battlefield than Russia’s regular forces?
+A lot of people say Putin might use this situation to shuffle his top military leaders and tighten the screws in general.
 After all, a lot of what Prigozhin was saying made good sense.

 “But most people will agree that Putin resolved the crisis effectively and quickly, and will be greatly relieved about that.
 I can’t see how that weakens Putin.”